 - Observe warning signs erected by local authorities.
 (These do not occur in every situation.)
 It is best to treat all waters whether salt or fresh as potential crocodile habitat. - Check with experts (e.g. CALM) before swimming, camping, fishing or boating.
-Crocodiles can easily hide in murky water.
-Be especially wary of any waterway that has direct ocean access. - Keep watch for crocodiles, especially when children and pets are near the water. - Don't paddle, clean fish, prepare food, and continue to draw water or camp near the water's edge.
-Do your chores at least 100 metres away from the shoreline and don't return to the same waterside spot twice. - Don't lean over the edge of a boat or stand on logs overhanging the water. - Stand a few metres back from the water's edge while fishing. - Dispose of food scraps, fish offal and other wastes properly and away from your campsite. - Don't feed or molest crocodiles.
+They can easily hide in murky water.
+Be wary of any waterway that has direct ocean access. - Keep watch for crocodiles, especially when children and pets are near the water. - Don't paddle, clean fish; prepare food or camp near the water's edge.
+Draw water and do your chores at least 100 metres away from the shoreline and don't return to the same waterside spot twice. - Don't lean over the edge of a boat or stand on logs overhanging the water. - Stand a few metres back from the water's edge while fishing. - Dispose of food scraps, fish offal and other wastes properly and away from your campsite. - Don't feed or molest crocodiles.